LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       language.

    method
-      The predicate definition used to answer a message sent to an object.
+      The predicate definition used to answer a :term:`message` sent to an object.
 Logtalk supports both :term:`static binding` and :term:`dynamic binding` to find which method to run to answer a message.

    abstract method
       A :term:`method` implementing an algorithm whose step corresponds